Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 ![[Pasted image 20241220001259.png]]
 ![[Pasted image 20250415182950.png]]
+- PERC needs to be 0 to rule out PE
+- If PERC positive -> YEARS score + D-dimer
 - Arrange a CTPA or V/Q scan in:
 	- All patients with a high or intermediate pre-test probability
 	- Those with a positive D-dimer